Welcome and Thank You!

 Inform the owner if their fruit is unhealthy and that diseases occur from time to time.
 Next year the apples may be suitable for picking.
 Direct them to the OFRE web site for helpful resources on tree maintenance and care.

 If the apples are not yet ripe (seeds not dark), the pick should be postponed until they are ripe.
-(Is the fruit ready?)
+(Harvest Ready Apples)